-Failure of WTP to Increase with the Size of the Risk Reduction
+4.2.2.
+Failure of willingness to pay to increase with the size of the risk reduction.
 Mortality risk survey designers often include scope tests to determine whether WTP to reduce risk increases with the magnitude of the risk reduction.
 External scope tests compare WTP between subsamples of respondents presented with different risk changes.
-These are preferred to internal scope tests that compare WTP by the same respondents, as internal tests can be influenced by respondents' efforts to provide self-consistent responses.
+These tests are preferred to internal scope tests that compare WTP by the same respondents, as internal tests can be influenced by respondents' efforts to provide self-consistent responses.
 As described in Section 2, WTP should increase approximately in proportion to the size of the risk reduction, implying that VSL remains constant.
-External scope tests are usually interpreted as testing both whether risk changes are interpreted by respondents in an objective fashion and whether responses accord with theory.
+External scope tests are usually interpreted as testing both whether risk changes are interpreted by respondents in an objective fashion and whether responses accord with theory.27

 Although many studies find that WTP increases with the size of the risk reduction, WTP often fails to increase proportionately.
-Hammitt and Graham (1999) identified 25 studies that estimated WTP for numerically specified health risk reductions published between 1980 and 1998.
-Of the nine studies that included external scope tests, WTP was significantly associated with risk change in six but was never proportional to risk change.
-In a more recent review of studies that examined the effect of age on VSL, Krupnick (2007) reports that 20 of the 28 studies that conducted scope tests show sensitivity to the size of the risk change but does not discuss the extent to which the changes were proportional.
+Hammitt & Graham (1999) identify 25 studies that estimated WTP for numerically specified health risk reductions published between 1980 and 1998.
+Of the nine studies that include external scope tests, WTP is significantly associated with risk change in six but is never proportional to risk change.
+In a more recent review of studies that examined the effect of age on VSL, Krupnick (2007) reports that 20 of the 28 studies that conducted scope tests show sensitivity to the size of the risk change, but he does not discuss the extent to which the changes are proportional.
 Corso et al. (2001) tested the sensitivity of WTP to risk change using several visual aids and external scope tests.
-They found that WTP was proportional to the risk change using one visual aid and nearly so using another.
+They find that WTP is proportional to the risk change using one visual aid and is nearly so using another.
 However, even in studies using these techniques, WTP often fails to increase in proportion to the size of the risk reduction.
-For example, Alberini et al.
+For example, Alberini et al. (2004) find that mean WTP of U.S. respondents for a reduction in risk of death of 5 in 1,000 over 10 years was approximately 1.6 times the WTP for a risk reduction of 1 in 1,000.